CARTAvis/carta-archived/README.md

 development branch, usually will merge feature branch to it and include hot fix for those feature.
 After each phase release, merge `develop` to `master`.

 `each feature branch`:
 people develop each feature in its branch whose name can be `peter/drawImage` or `issue-131` if we use tickets.
 When it is finished, use `pull request` to proceed code review and then merge to develop.
+After merging, evaluate those added features on `develop`.